SugarFree15/BL5300/topic_of_choice.md

 > Accessed the TAIR10.1 Assembly of the A. thaliana genome through the RefSeq Genome FTP via Cyberduck, coping the genomic (GCF_000001735.4_TAIR10.1_genomic.fna) and info (GCF_000001735.4_TAIR10.1_genomic.gff) files to colossus in my ~/scratch/BL5300/topic_of_choice/Athal_ncbi directory.

+## Quality Assessment and Control

+fastqc <Sample_ID>

+> Ran all the samples through fastqc to ensure quality.
+No trimming needed.

 ## Mapping Raw RNA-Seq Reads to the Genome and Counting Transcripts

 > NOTE: I was slightly desperate to troubleshoot my syntaxes, so the working directory and some files are named with 'please' with no significance other than hoping this pipeline worked.